How to keep your brain sharp throughout life?

-Get mental stimulation with grain games and reduce your chances of developing Alzheimer’s.
+Get mental stimulation with brain games and reduce your chances of developing Alzheimer’s.
 Games like Sudoko, solving a puzzle, chess, Qwirkle, Ken Ken, Taboo, and others require a strategy.
 It promotes critical thinking, memory, concentration, attention, creativity, and can prevent mild brain traumatic injury.

 How does this work?
 Scientists believe that such mental stimulation encourages the brain to forge and maintain new neuron connections, an ability that usually diminishes with age.

-Keep your brain sharp at any age by playing at least one of these games on a daily basis.
+You can keep your brain sharp at any age by playing at least one of these games on a daily basis.